mndillon/toki-pona-nanpa-linja-n/README.md

 ## Community & Contributions
 Discussion welcome via:

+- https://sona.pona.la/wiki/nasin_nanpa_linja_n (you need an account on sona pona to view this page)

+- Comments on tokipona channel on reddit (mention nanpa-linja-n in your posts, so its clear what subject your post is about, you may reference this Github repository)

 - ma pona pi toki pona Discord

-- https://sona.pona.la/wiki/nasin_nanpa_linja_n (you need an account on sona pona to view this page)

-Pull requests, corrections, and refinements are encouraged.